DataWanderers/sentometrics.app/README.md

 sentometrics.app::sento_app()
 ```

-This is how it looks (but a bit less pixelated hopefully :-)):
+This is how it looks (but a bit less pixelated hopefully :smiley:):

 <p align="center"> <img src="man/figures/app-preview.png" alt="app"/> </p>